digao-dalpiaz/Crosswords/README.md

 > You can send me a dictionary in the desired language, and so we will increase support for new dictionaries.

+*I'm planning to implement translation support for game screens too.*

 ### Required components:

 - Dam: https://github.com/digao-dalpiaz/Dam